RandyRDavila/GraphCalc/paper.md

 1      6    12              4.0                    2
 ```

-While general-purpose graph libraries such as `NetworkX` and `igraph` are widely used for network analysis and algorithmic exploration, they offer limited support for *lesser-known* invariants that often arise in extremal combinatorics and graph theory. `GraphCalc` fills this gap by providing exact implementations of over 100 graph-theoretic parameters—including many that are difficult to compute or entirely unavailable in other Python libraries.
-This expanded coverage makes it a valuable tool for researchers seeking to analyze symbolic relationships among invariants or generate conjectures from numerical data.
+While general-purpose libraries like `NetworkX` [@osti_960616], `igraph` [@csardi2006igraph], and `SageMath` [@sagemath] provide broad graph functionality, they rarely support the wide range of nonstandard invariants used in combinatorics.
+GraphCalc fills this gap by offering exact implementations of many parameters unavailable elsewhere, including:

- Its design is particularly suited to mathematical exploration on small to medium graphs, where symbolic relationships among invariants are often most visible and meaningful.
-By enabling fast, programmatic access to both standard and obscure graph parameters, `GraphCalc` lowers the barrier to large-scale experimentation and supports the discovery of new relationships in discrete mathematics.
-The library includes exact implementations of:

-- Fundamental quantities such as *independence number*, *clique number*, and *chromatic number*,
+- Classical invariants such as the independence, clique, and chromatic numbers,
-Spectral properties related to graph energy, i.e., eigenvalues of adjacency and Laplacian matrices,
+- Spectral properties of adjacency and Laplacian matrices,
+- Degree-sequence-based invariants (e.g., residue, annihilation number, Slater number),
-- Degree-sequence-based invariants like *residue*, *annihilation number*, and *Slater number*,
+- Propagation parameters like zero forcing, k-forcing, and power domination,
-- Propagation-based parameters including *zero forcing*, *k-forcing*, and *power domination* variants,
+- Domination-type parameters including Roman, rainbow, and restrained domination,
-- Domination-type invariants such as *total domination*, *connected domination*, *Roman domination*, *rainbow domination*, and *restrained domination*,
-- Structural predicates for classes like claw-free, triangle-free, diamond-free, and bull-free graphs.
+- Structural predicates (e.g., claw-free, triangle-free, cographs).

-Together, these functions cover an expansive and often underrepresented space of graph invariants.
-Many of these are unavailable in other Python libraries, and all are computed exactly using a mix of solver-based optimization, enumeration, and symbolic methods.
-As such, `GraphCalc` serves not only as a comprehensive computational toolkit for graph theorists, but as a foundational component in modern systems for automated conjecture generation and symbolic discovery.

-Research in graph theory, combinatorics, and automated reasoning frequently relies on the accurate and efficient computation of graph invariants across large collections of discrete structures.
-Established tools such as `SageMath` [@sagemath], `NetworkX` [@osti_960616], and `igraph` [@csardi2006igraph] provide robust support for graph construction, algorithmic exploration, and many standard invariants. `GraphCalc` complements these systems by offering a research-focused interface tailored to conjecture generation and structural analysis—particularly through its extensive support for lesser-known invariants that are often used in extremal graph theory and related areas.
-This emphasis makes `GraphCalc` especially well-suited for applications in symbolic discovery and mathematical experimentation.

-The library implements over 100 exact functions, including many invariants that are unavailable or difficult to compute using existing packages.
-These span classical quantities, advanced domination-type parameters, spectral metrics, and structural graph properties.
-In addition to its broad invariant coverage, `GraphCalc` supports batch evaluation over graph collections, returning results as structured “knowledge tables”—tabular datasets suitable for downstream reasoning tasks.
-This workflow mirrors preprocessing pipelines in machine learning, where raw instances are transformed into rich feature representations.

-By integrating high-resolution numerical data with automated conjecturing systems such as `TxGraffiti`, `GraphCalc` enables symbolic pattern discovery at scale—supporting both empirical investigation and the generation of novel mathematical conjectures.

-To support this functionality, `GraphCalc` employs a hybrid computational strategy that blends solver-based optimization, exhaustive enumeration, and well-defined algorithms.
-Many NP-hard invariants—including the independence number, chromatic number, and total domination number—are computed exactly using integer programming models via the PuLP library [@mitchell2011pulp] and solvers such as the COIN-OR CBC solver, among others.
-This solver-enhanced foundation allows `GraphCalc` to compute dozens of invariants with provable guarantees, making it an essential tool for both mathematical experimentation and automated discovery.

-The utility of `GraphCalc` is most clearly demonstrated through its integration with systems such as `TxGraffiti` and Optimist [@TxGraffiti; @optimist], which generate conjectures by analyzing numerical patterns across large families of graphs.
-These symbolic patterns emerge directly from the invariant-rich data produced by `GraphCalc`.
-In this capacity, the library has facilitated the formulation of numerous conjectures—many of which have been rigorously proven as new theorems, while others remain unresolved open problems.

-Notably, these conjectures often connect well-studied invariants (e.g., *independence number*, *domination number*, and many generalizations) with less commonly explored parameters (e.g., *residue*, *Slater number*, *zero forcing number*), revealing structural relationships that had previously gone unrecognized.
-By providing exact and broad invariant coverage—including many parameters absent from `SageMath`, `NetworkX`, `igraph`, and `passagemath`-graphs—`GraphCalc` substantially expands the conjectural search space accessible to modern automated reasoning systems.
+All functions are implemented exactly using integer programming, enumeration, or symbolic methods.
+For NP-hard invariants (e.g., independence number, chromatic number, domination variants), `GraphCalc` relies on mixed-integer programming models via `PuLP` [@mitchell2011pulp] and solvers such as `COIN-OR CBC`, ensuring correctness while still supporting small to medium sized graphs where symbolic relationships are most visible.

+By enabling high-resolution invariant datasets, `GraphCalc` complements automated conjecturing systems like *TxGraffiti* and the *Optimist* [@optimist].
+These systems analyze numerical patterns in `GraphCalc`’s output to generate new conjectures, many of which have already been proven as theorems.
+Thus, `GraphCalc` serves as both a comprehensive toolkit for graph theorists and a foundational component for symbolic discovery in modern mathematics.

 ## Features